 As in other cabbage verities, napa too can be used to prepare coleslaw.

-In Thailand and other East Asian countries, shredded napa cabbage is steam cooked with rice wrapped inside plantain leaves and served with stews.
+In Thailand and other East Asian countries, shredded napa cabbage is steam cooked with rice wrapped in plantain leaves and served with stews.

-In China and other East Asian region, it is used like cabbage in stir fries with added onion, garlic, bell pepper and green chillies mixed with steamed rice and soy/chili/tomato sauce to prepare fried rice, egg rice noodles, chowmein...etc.
+In China and other East Asian region, it is used like cabbage in stir fries with added onion, garlic, bell pepper and green chilies mixed with steamed rice and soy/chili/tomato sauce to prepare fried rice, egg rice noodles, chow mein (stir-fried noodles), etc.

 Both bok choy and napa are wonderful vegetables used generously in modern-day stir fries, soups, stuffing…etc.